Anthony Costa [Writer/Director]

 right track, such as: “A Perfect Murder”, with Michael Douglas, Gwyneth Paltrow and Viggo Mortensen, “American Gangster”, which stars Russell Crow and Denzel Wasgington, and “Analyze That”, featuring Robert Deniro and Billy Crystal.

 Our hope was to keep everything so real and exciting, that it would capture an audience’s

 imagination with a powerful and riveting movie based on a script that I would bring to life.

 Then, Darren and I would produce it together, and create a feature film which would contain

 all the elements we wanted to express and share with an audience.

 Fortunately, I was able to create that script (see readers’ comments to the upper right,

 under “THE SCRIPT”).
-Additionally, filming has gone spectacularly well, and it’s already
+Additionally, filming has gone spectacularly well, and we have

 (Please click below to listen to a recent radio interview Anthony did in Philadelphia

 with the late, great Beryl Wolk about raising awareness regarding child-trafficking.)